Mount Sembrano: Starting point

-The most common starting point for the climb up the mountain is from the Barangay Hall in Brgy.
-Malaya in Pililla, Rizal where climbers must register themselves.
-The hike to the grassy summit which is fully exposed to the sun, takes about three to four hours.
-Another trail starts from the Laguna side of the mountain in the town of Pakil, but is rarely used.
+The most common starting point for the climb up the mountain is from the Barangay Hall of Malaya in Pililla, where climbers must register themselves.
+The hike to the grassy summit, which is fully exposed to the sun, takes about three to four hours.
+Another trail starts from the Laguna side of the mountain in the town of Pakil but is rarely used.

 Our Lady of Maulawin

 Mount Sembrano is considered sacred by some people and known for the legend of the miraculous discovery of the icon of Our Lady of Maulawin.
 In 1909, a group of loggers climbed Mt.
 Sembrano to cut logs.
 Felipe Reyno was the one who cut a maulawin tree.
-The 5 logs was sold in Santa Cruz, Laguna.
+The five logs were sold in Santa Cruz, Laguna.
 In 1910, when an intended shelter for cows was started, the posts was prepared first.
-A carpenter took the maulawin log (molave) but his saw broke because not only it was young, it was also very hard.
+A carpenter took the maulawin log (molave) but his saw broke because not only it was young, but it was also very hard.
 He borrowed another saw to continue the cutting, he was completely amazed to see an image of the Virgin Mary imprinted in it.
-It was completely supernatural because resembling like lead in a pencil, any part of the log if cut it has the same image even to the trunks and branches.
-Two chops of wood is now enshrined at the Aglipayan church of Santa Cruz in Laguna, one in the side altar and another in an adjacent chapel dedicated for her.
+He claimed it was completely supernatural because resembling like lead in a pencil, any part of the log if cut it has the same image even to the trunks and branches.
+Two cuts of wood are now enshrined at the Aglipayan church of Santa Cruz in Laguna, one in the side altar and another in an adjacent chapel dedicated for her.
 A small chapel is placed on the site where the image was discovered.

 Other points of interest

 Another point along the trail is a big boulder referred to as the Simbahan (Church) where pilgrims leave candles on the huge rock where footprints imprinted on top are supposedly left by the Virgin Mary.

-Five minutes off the trail is the small Manggahan waterfall, located left of the campsite if you are on your way up.
+Five minutes off the trail is the small Manggahan waterfall.
 The falls provide water for overnight campers and day trekkers.